sonic-net/DASH/documentation/load-bal-service/fast-path-icmp-flow-redirection.md

 For debugging purposes, we will also need to add counters in order to give insights on how fast path works internally.

-In order provide a unified way for retrieving all counters for any DASH counters, all counters below will be added as stats, because many DASH counters are not [regular data path counters that modeled in SAI](https://github.com/opencomputeproject/SAI/blob/master/inc/saicounter.h), which tracks packets and bytes.
+In order to provide a unified way for retrieving all counters for any DASH counters, all counters below will be added as stats, because many DASH counters are not [regular data path counters that modeled in SAI](https://github.com/opencomputeproject/SAI/blob/master/inc/saicounter.h), which tracks packets and bytes.

 #### Port stats attributes